How it’s determined

 - Strengthen the third-party sources AI leans on for your category.
 See Authority & Outreach.

-- Address recurring negative themes in your own content, so the model has a positive, current alternative to cite.
+- Address recurring negative themes in your own content, so the model has a positive, current alternative to cite — a natural brief for the Content Agent.

 Related